-Kathyn Johnson is an assistant research professor in the Department of

-	Psychology at Arizona State University.
-She is interested in the social

-	perception of non-human agents across different religious and cultural
+Kathyn Johnson is an associate research professor in the Department of Psychology at Arizona State University.
+She is interested in the social perception of non-human agents across different religious and cultural worldviews.

-	worldviews.

-	Kathryn Johnson is interested in the social perception of non-human agents

-	across different religious and cultural worldviews.
-Drawing inspiration from her

-	background in religious studies and social psychology, she has found that people

-	in diverse religious and cultural groups often attribute human-like

-	characteristics to particular non-living human, or non-human agents such as

-	viruses and disease (e.g., cancer as an invading barbarian), living creatures

-	(e.g., pets or totems), technological entities (e.g., androids, drones,

-	self-driving cars), spiritual beings (e.g., God or angels), fetuses, stem cells,

-	or human remains.
-Her research has primarily focused on the antecedents and

-	outcomes of diverse representations of God as benevolent, authoritarian, or

-	(more abstractly) as a cosmic force.
-Recently her interest in moral psychology

-	has been extended to investigate the possibility of programming moral integrity

-	in autonomous systems.
-She is also interested in helping students with divergent

-	religious and cultural worldviews to develop metacognitive strategies to improve

-	their academic achievement.
+Kathryn Johnson is interested in the social perception of non-human agents across different religious and cultural worldviews.
+Drawing inspiration from her background in religious studies and social psychology, she has found that people in diverse religious and cultural groups often attribute human-like characteristics to particular non-living human, or non-human agents such as viruses and disease (e.g., cancer as an invading barbarian), living creatures (e.g., pets or totems), technological entities (e.g., androids, drones, self-driving cars), spiritual beings (e.g., God or angels), fetuses, stem cells, or human remains.
+Her research has primarily focused on the antecedents and outcomes of diverse representations of God as benevolent, authoritarian, or (more abstractly) as a cosmic force.
+Recently her interest in moral psychology has been extended to investigate the possibility of programming moral integrity in autonomous systems.
+She is also interested in helping students with divergent religious and cultural worldviews to develop metacognitive strategies to improve their academic achievement.

 $216,717 John Templeton Foundation #60735; PI

 Fostering Cross-cultural and Multi-wave Psychological Research on Religiosity.
 (2017-2019).